habenamare/personal-website/content/guides/postgresql/automatic-timestamping/index.md

 RETURNS TRIGGER AS $$
   BEGIN
     --
-    -- Set the `updated_at` TIMESTAMPZ column with the start date and time of -- the current transaction.
+    -- Set the `updated_at` TIMESTAMPZ column to the start date and time of the -- current transaction.
     --
     NEW.updated_at = NOW();
     RETURN NEW;